James Fauntleroy: Breakthrough and 2010s

 In 2013, Fauntleroy made appearances on Drake's "Girls Love Beyoncé," Nipsey Hussle's Crenshaw, Travis Scott's Owl Pharaoh, J. Cole's Born Sinner, and Big Sean's Hall of Fame.
 He also contributed writing and additional vocals to New Kids on the Block's 10 (2013) and Jay-Z's Magna Carta Holy Grail (2013).
 That year, Fauntleroy performed at the 2013 Soul Train Music Awards.
 On November 15, 2013, Timbaland released "Know Bout Me," the first single from his album Textbook Timbo, featuring Jay-Z.

-Most notably, Fauntleroy co-wrote every song on Justin Timberlake's The 20/20 Experience (2013) and twelve further tracks on the follow-up The 20/20 Experience – 2 of 2 (2013).
-In 2014, Fauntleroy won the Grammy Award for Best R&B Song for co-writing "Pusher Love Girl," for Justin Timberlake's highly successful third studio album The 20/20 Experience (2013).
-“Mirrors” currently sits with over a billion streams on Spotify.
+Most notably, Fauntleroy co-wrote every song on Justin Timberlake's The 20/20 Experience (2013) and twelve further tracks on the follow-up album, The 20/20 Experience – 2 of 2 (2013).
+In 2014, Fauntleroy won the Grammy Award for Best R&B Song for co-writing the album's track "Pusher Love Girl".
+"Mirrors" currently sits with over a billion streams on Spotify.

 In 2015, Fauntleroy wrote four tracks on Rihanna's eighth studio album Anti (released in 2016) and appeared on Kendrick Lamar's album To Pimp a Butterfly, which was nominated for Album of the Year at the 58th Annual Grammy Awards.
 Rihanna’s ‘Anti’ Is The First Album By A Black Female Artist To Spend 200 Weeks On The Billboard 200 showing the massive reach of the project.
-“James Joint” is named after James himself.
+"James Joint" is named after James himself.

-In 2016, Fauntleroy also went on to work closely with Bruno Mars, co-writing hits such as “That’s What I Like,” “Versace on the Floor,” and “Finesse (Remix).”
+In 2016, Fauntleroy also went on to work closely with Bruno Mars, co-writing hits such as "That's What I Like", "Versace on the Floor", and "Finesse (Remix)".
 Fauntleroy co-wrote seven tracks on Bruno Mars' third studio album 24K Magic.

 His work during this period also included writing and vocal contributions for J. Cole, Kendrick Lamar, and Big Sean, further cementing his reputation as a central figure in shaping contemporary R&B and pop.
-Fauntleroy’s collaborations also extended to Beyoncé and Jay-Z, contributing to “Part II (On the Run)” on Magna Carta…Holy Grail (2013) and “Summer” from Everything Is Love (2018).
+Fauntleroy’s collaborations also extended to Beyoncé and Jay-Z, contributing to "Part II (On the Run)" on Magna Carta…Holy Grail (2013) and "Summer" from Everything Is Love (2018).